-Literacy development is a significant benefit from undertaking Physics studies in a tertiary context as students will be better prepared for further studies by having had experience with tertiary texts and expectation.
-Students gather, interpret, synthesise, and critically analyse information presented in a wide range of genres, modes, and representations (including text, flow diagrams, symbols, graphs, and tables).
-They evaluate information sources, and compare and contrast ideas, information and opinions presented within and between texts.
+Literacy is developed to prepare students for further studies.
+Students gather, interpret, synthesise, and critically analyse information presented in a wide range of genres, modes, and representations with texts suitable for tertiary studies in environmental science including journal articles, text, flow diagrams, symbols, graphs, and tables.
+They evaluate information sources and compare, and contrast ideas, information and arguments presented within and between scientific texts.
 They communicate processes and ideas logically and fluently and structure evidence-based arguments, selecting genres and employing appropriate structures and features to communicate for specific purposes and audiences.